 License agreement for the use of the MailUp Platform

-MailUp S.p.A. with registered office in Milan (MI), Tax Code and VAT Code 09480090159, in the person of its pro tempore legal representative (hereinafter, “MailUp”) and the Client, identified with the information provided by completing the relevant personal information form, which, through its Legal Representative or special attorney authorized to enter into this Agreement in the name and on behalf of the party he/she represents (hereinafter, the “Client”), (each the “Party” and, collectively, the “Parties”), accedes to this Agreement (as defined below, in short the “Agreement”).
+MailUp S.p.A., with registered office in Milan (MI), Tax Code and VAT 09480090159, in the person of its Legal Representative pro tempore (hereinafter “MailUp”) and the client, identified with the data provided by filling out the appropriate data sheet, in the person of its Legal Representative pro tempore or an attorney authorized to enter into this agreement in the name and on behalf of the client (hereinafter the “Client”), (MailUp and the Client, jointly, the “Parties” and individually each the “Party”), enter into this non-exclusive license agreement (the “Agreement”)

 Whereas